Moving web SEO beyond Search Engine rankings to conversion …

 Where are your ‘bounciest’ visitors coming from?

-Usability expert Jakob Nielsen identifies 4 separate sources of traffic for the purposes of analysing bounce rates.
+Usability expert Jakob Nielsen identifies 4 separate sources of traffic for the purposes of analyzing bounce rates.
 You’ll want to know which of the following traffic sources contributes most to your bounce rate: